 Most health experts recommend breastfeeding for the first year when possible and desirable.

-Lack of support in the workplace may be one reason that breastfeeding rates in the United States drop after six months.
+Lack of support in the workplace may be one reason that in the United States drop after six months.

 Katy Tang, a San Francisco supervisor, recently introduced legislation that could potentially change that, at least in her city.